 Style Guidelines for Anthologies

-As anthology lead, you may choose to follow the LEMDO Style Guide or the DRE Style
+As anthology lead, you may choose to follow the

 Aboutpages, spelling choices, content of critical paratexts, and content of apparatus.
-You may also choose to write your style guide.
+You may also choose to write your own style guide.
 However, there are a few matters that must be consistent across all the anthologies using the LEMDO platform.

 Page Numbers